uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives/index.md

 Innovation and Research

-- Research Projects: Initiate and participate in research projects to explore emerging technologies or innovative solutions that could benefit the organization.
+- Research Projects: Initiate and participate in research projects to explore emerging technologies or innovative solutions that could benefit the organisation.
 - Innovation Workshops: Organize innovation workshops or brainstorming sessions to encourage creative thinking and problem-solving among team members.
 - Proof of Concept (PoC): Collaborate with cross-functional teams to develop and present proof-of-concept solutions for potential new products or features.